freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

    of whether there are new submissions or not.
 The notification is sent after the daily reboot of the *Application Server*.
 The subject of the email will always be "Submissions in the past 24h".
-To find out whether there were submissions or not, a journalist must decrypt the contents of the email.
+To find out whether there were submissions or not, a *Journalist* must decrypt the contents of the email.

-In the simplest case a journalist will provides their email and GPG public key to you, the admin.
-If a team of journalist wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.
+In the simplest case a *Journalist* will provides their email and GPG public key to you, the admin.
+If a team of *Journalist* wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.